 Possible answer: "I completed my novel within the time frame I set and have already been able to make some promising contacts regarding publishing opportunities.
 My objective was successful."

-Important: The goal setting strategy we have just presented can be applied to any goal in life.
-Through the concrete example, we wanted to make the method a little clearer for you.
+Important: The goal-setting strategy just presented can be applied to any Life goal apply.
+With this concrete example, we wanted to make the method a little bit clearer for you.

 Why are milestones so important?